U Sports East–West Bowl: East–West Week

-Players participate in week long activities, drills and evaluations which are much more important than the actual all-star game.
+Players participate in week-long activities, drills and evaluations which are more important than the actual all-star game.
 The game itself is the final event of what is a busy schedule for CFL prospects and U Sports players over the last seven days.

 Players are housed by the hosting university for the week and attend daily practices and meetings in which they are constantly evaluated on both their physical football capabilities as well as their mental knowledge and understanding of the game.
 Players that comprise the East team practice with each other for most of the week, while players on the West team do the same; however, there are certain practices where East players will match up against players from the West team in a variety of team and one-on-one competitions.
 Players are coached by a variety of different coaches from different U Sports members throughout the week.
-Additionally, some of the coaching also comes directly from CFL coaches and all of it comes under the watchful eyes of CFL player personnel people, coaches and executives.
+Additionally, some of the coaching also comes directly from CFL coaches and all of it comes under the watchful eyes of CFL player personnel, coaches and executives.

 During the week of practices and evaluations players also compete in a combine which puts the players through a variety of drills designed to evaluate and assess the athletes agility, speed and strength.
 The East–West combine is a dry run for players who hope to receive invites to CFL combine the following spring.